Uglemat/MaTris/README.md

 MaTris
 ======

-A clone of Tetris made using pygame
+A clone of Tetris made using Pygame.
+Licensed under the GNU GPLv3.